yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/clistctrl-class.md

 ### <a name="parameters"></a>Parametry

 *Terminal*<br/>
-Odwołanie do wartości pozycji zwróconej przez poprzednie wywołanie do `GetNextSelectedItem` lub. `GetFirstSelectedItemPosition` Wartość jest aktualizowana do następnej pozycji przez to wywołanie.
+Odwołanie do wartości pozycji zwróconej przez poprzednie wywołanie do `GetNextSelectedItem` lub `GetFirstSelectedItemPosition`.
+Wartość jest aktualizowana do następnej pozycji przez to wywołanie.

 ### <a name="return-value"></a>Wartość zwracana